 Thankfully, identifying the benefits of treatment is easier than figuring out why it’s hard to ask for help.
 If you understand how much you have to gain, you will be more inclined to seek help.

 Depending on your specific situation, there will be particular advantages to getting treatment.
-But considering the overall benefits of mental health treatment is a great place to start:
+But considering the overall benefits of adolescent mental health treatment is a great place to start:

-- Improved relationships.
 When the symptoms of the illness aren’t sapping your strength, you’re better able to develop and maintain healthy relationships, and you’ll have more time for the people in your life.

 Many people with mental illness unfortunately also develop substance addictions, but getting mental health treatment diminishes that possibility.
 Even if drugs or alcohol are already a problem, dual diagnosis treatment can help with both conditions.

 Improved concentration, enhanced creativity, reduced absenteeism, increased productivity and better overall performance are all very real benefits of good mental health.

 Untreated mental illness contributes to physical problems like heart disease, ulcers, and colitis and also reduces the strength of your immune system.
 Getting treatment decreases your potential need for certain medical services.

-- Talk to someone you trust.
+Leave behind feelings of weakness, shame, and embarrassment.
+Asking for help doesn’t mean you’re a failure.
+It’s the best and wisest strategy for success in overcoming your struggles.
+We also recommend that people talk to someone they trust.
 If you’re not sure where to start or are feeling intimidated about dealing with professionals, start with a friend or family member.
 They can point you in the right direction and work with you to find the best source of treatment.

-- Be as positive as you can.
+If you’re not specific, others may completely miss your plea for help.
+Vague comments are easily missed or misunderstood, so be as precise as possible.
+Be as positive as you can.
 Understandably, negativity creeps in when you’re wrestling with real problems.
 But try to abstain from whining or complaining.
 Also, be kind and gentle; avoid making demands or threats.
 Bad attitudes can turn people away just when you need them most.